Delioos/CRScript/README.md

 ## Features
 - emot spam when a card is put down
-- deck switching every 8 min
+- deck switching every game